What is cord blood banking?

 Why choose Cells4Life?

 Cells4Life is the leader in cord blood banking in the UK, with more UK samples in storage than any other bank.
-Everything about our service has been designed for one purpose – to provide your baby and your family with the best long-term health protection available.
+Everything about our service has been designed for one purpose – to provide your baby and your family with the best preparation possible for their long-term health.

 Here are just a few cord blood banking benefits when you choose to store with with Cells4Life: